 Osteopathic medicine: What kind of doctor is a D.O.?

-A doctor of osteopathic medicine (D.O.) is a fully trained and licensed doctor who has attended and graduated from a U.S. osteopathic medical school.
-A doctor of medicine (M.D.) has attended and graduated from a conventional medical school.
+A doctor of osteopathic medicine, also known as a D.O., is a fully trained and licensed doctor.
+A doctor of osteopathic medicine graduates from a U.S. osteopathic medical school.
+A doctor of medicine, also known as an M.D., graduates from a traditional medical school.

-After medical school, both M.D.s and D.O.s must complete residency training in their chosen specialties.
-They must also pass the same licensing examination before they can treat people and prescribe medications.
+After medical school, both kinds of doctors must complete training as residents in the specialty they choose.
+They also must pass the same licensing exam before they can treat people and prescribe medicines.